Special routes of U.S. Route 27: Rome loop route

 State Route 1 Loop (SR 1 Loop) is an 11.758 mi loop route of SR 1 that exists in the east-central part of Floyd County, Georgia, almost entirely within the city limits of Rome.
 It begins at an intersection with US 411/SR 20 in the extreme southeastern corner of Rome.
 Here, the roadway continues as Mathis Road.
 It travels to the north-northeast and crosses over the Etowah River.
 SR 1 Loop curves to the north-northwest, leaves the city limits, and intersects SR 293 (Kingston Road).
-It curves to the northwest and travels on a bridge over some railroad tracks of Norfolk Southern Railway before re-entering the city limits of Rome.
+It curves to the northwest and travels on a bridge over some railroad tracks of Norfolk Southern Railway before reentering the city limits of Rome.
 Almost immediately is an intersection with SR 53 (New Calhoun Highway).
-It curves to the west-southwest and passes State Mutual Stadium, the home stadium of the Minor League Baseball team Rome Braves.
+It curves to the west-southwest and passes AdventHealth Stadium, the home stadium of the Minor League Baseball team Rome Emperors.
 The loop crosses over the Oostanaula River before intersecting US 27/SR 1 on the southeastern corner of Berry College.
 On the southwestern corner, it crosses over Little Dry Creek.
-The highway curves to the northwest and travels to the north of Redmond Regional Medical Center.
+The highway curves to the northwest and travels to the north of AdventHealth Redmond.
 It travels to the west and curves to the south.
 It crosses over some railroad tracks of Norfolk Southern Railway.
 SR 1 Loop curves to the southwest and crosses over more railroad tracks of Norfolk Southern Railway before reaching its northern terminus, a second intersection with SR 20.
 Here, the roadway continues as Coosawattee Avenue.
 The entire current length of SR 1 Loop (and the entire length of the unbuilt portion in between the two sections) is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.

 In 1985, SR 53 Spur was built from US 27/SR 1 just south of Mount Berry to SR 53 northeast of Rome; it was proposed to be extended west-northwest and south-southwest to SR 20 west-northwest of Rome.
 SR 746 was proposed from US 411/SR 20 southeast of Rome north-northeast and northwest to tie into the path of SR 53 Spur at an intersection with SR 53.
 The next year, the portion west of US 27/SR 1 was cancelled.
 In 1990, SR 746 was built from US 411/SR 20 to SR 293 east-northeast of Rome.
 In 1992, all of SR 53 Spur and SR 746's completed section were redesignated as SR 1 Loop, with the segment between SR 293 and SR 53 between them completed, as well.
 The next year, SR 1 Loop was completed from SR 20 west-northwest of Rome to US 27/SR 1 in Mount Berry.